santiagoprado12/Titanic-effort/README.md

 ### Data and Model Versioning

-I utilize DVC (Data Version Control) for managing dataset and model versions.
+DVC (Data Version Control) is used for managing dataset and model versions.
 This approach ensures reproducibility, traceability, and easy collaboration.
 The data is stored in the `data/` directory, while model is saved in the `models/` directory.
 DVC is integrated with AWS S3 to store and manage these versions remotely.

 ### Design Training and pipelines Process